 So by using the coupons, I should be able to reduce the amount we spend on groceries and other products, which would leave us with more money to save.
 With ibotta, I can just throw that money into the savings account.
 Easy peasy.

 Odd jobs here and there, raiding my piggy bank, selling stuff we don’t use, housecleaning if my mom ever needs me again, surveys, paid emails, swagbucks, cash crate, my points…anything I can come up with and have time for.
 Sure some of the things only earn gift cards, but I can still use them to save money by getting them for the stores we normally shop at for groceries and whatnot.
+And of course I forget about car insurance, car insurance by Youi is a good place to start.

 Have you ever saved up the money to pay cash for a car?